vitorhmf/dbt-project/README.md

 ## 7. Next Steps
 - Stratify the skills data professionals possess in each country.
 - Detail other functions of the data area.
+- Develop the quality and scope of testing and documentation
 - Improve the dashboard design, such as the filter field and the legends and titles of the charts

 ## 8. References